meriffa/Devices/Resources/Documents/FAQ.md

 - [How does the solution work?](#how-does-the-solution-work)

 ### What is the purpose of this solution?
-The purpose of this solution is to allow companies to manage their Edge Computing / Edge AI / IoT devices.
+The purpose of this solution is to allow companies to manage their Edge Computing, Edge AI & IoT devices.
 Device management includes security, monitoring, configuration and application deployment.

 ### What devices is the solution intended for?
 Devices include Single Board Computers (e.g. Raspberry Pi, NVIDIA Jetson), Mini PCs (AMD Ryzen Embedded, Intel NUC) and other Systems on Chip (SoC) connected to input devices (sensors, cameras) and output devices (relays, motors, pumps) running on full operating system (Linux, Windows).
 See the [Managed Devices](/Resources/Images/Devices.png) diagram as an example.